States With Legal Online Poker

 States Expected To Regulate Online Poker

-Though the three aforementioned states, New Jersey, Nevada and Delaware, already have laws on the books to regulate legal online poker, there are other states looking to get in on the action too.
+Though the six aforementioned states, New Jersey, Nevada Delaware, Pennsylvania, Michigan, and West Virginia already have laws on the books to regulate legal online poker, there are other states looking to get in on the action too.
 However, indecision on the part of lawmakers and intense pressure from powerful and well-off special interest groups (brick-and-mortar casino owners like Las Vegas magnate Sheldon Adelson, one of the richest men in America, among them).
 Nevertheless, the states most likely to pass legislation regulating online poker have a mighty incentive to do so.
 They need money, and internet card rooms, though only a component of the broader online gambling industry, can help get their state budgets where they need to be.
 In the next few sections, we’ll briefly go over some of the states expected to regulate online poker within a few years’ time.

 The Empire State has gained a lot of ground in the past few years when it comes to the push for regulated online poker, as in 2016 such plans made it past the introductory phase for the first time ever in the movement’s history.
 New York’s primary concerns seem to stem from perceived security issues with online poker, but those worries seem to be sorting themselves out, as prominent lawmakers, including the chairman of legislative committee in charge of overseeing gambling, have given some early indications that the tables could be about to turn.
 In fact, even though New York failed to pass online gambling regulatory bills in 2016, it appears that the state will move to legalize online poker in 2017 or within the near short term.